LadyMalande/RDFtoCSVWAPI/README.md

 Tereza Miklóšová

-Project Link for RDFtoCSV library depended in this project: [https://github.com/LadyMalande/RDFtoCSV](https://github.com/LadyMalande/RDFtoCSV)
+Project Link for RDFtoCSV library depended on in this project: [https://github.com/LadyMalande/RDFtoCSV](https://github.com/LadyMalande/RDFtoCSV)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>